pharo-open-documentation/pharo-wiki/General/CodingConventions.md

 # Coding conventions

-Pharo is full of coding conventions that are known by the community but not written anywhere.
+Pharo is full of implicit coding conventions.

-This documented aim to document all those conventions to help newcomers.
+This page aims to document all those conventions to help newcomers to write Pharo code following the community's idioms.

 **/!\ This document is a work in progress**